Our equality statement

 - Understand that equality is not about treating everyone the same but about recognising and addressing the specific needs, experience and background of individuals

 - Treat each person as an individual and find out what their needs are rather than making assumptions

 - Be prepared to take a flexible approach, ensuring all service users can access our services

 - Be aware of the behaviours and barriers that can form discrimination and understand the negative impact these can have on service users, visitors and staff

 - Speak out and report if they witness, become aware of or are a victim of any form of discrimination, bullying, unfair treatment or harassment

 - Not victimise, or attempt to victimise, anyone who has made complaints on discrimination or provided information on discrimination

 - Be aware of and take account of the Council’s policies

-We will regularly monitor and report on the progress we make in addressing discrimination and disadvantage in our borough and this progress will be evaluated regularly by our senior managers and elected members.
+We will regular monitor and report on the progress we make in addressing discrimination and disadvantage in our Borough and this progress will be evaluated regularly by our senior managers and elected members.